 National Teen Driver Safety Week Is A Good Start.

-Here’s a great idea that gives parents and schools the chance to focus on this critical safety issue.
+Here’s a great idea that gives parents and schools the chance to focus on this critical safety issue and stop teenage car accidents.

 The U.S. Department of Transportation devised this excellent awareness program to curtail the tragic loss of 2,333 teens and 221,313 teens severely injured after being in an auto accident in 2015.